LanceNorskog/simple-hal/simple-hal-jersey/AdvancedUsage.md

   total:34
 }
 ```
 *offset* is the position of the first result in the set. *rows" is the number of results to return. *total* is the total number of search results available.
-This set of links can page through the result set and supply First/Next/Previous/Last buttons for a UI:
+This set of links can incrementally page through the result set by supplying :
 ```
 @_Links(links = {
   @Link(rel = "current", href = {"/movie?q=${response.q}&offset=${response.offset}&rows=${response.rows}", title = "Current"},